Dissipative Pairing Interactions: Quantum Instabilities, Topological Light, and Volume-Law Entanglement

-{\textit{Dissipative pairing and topological edge states.---}} The physics discussed above is particularly striking when applied to chiral hopping Hamiltonians $\H$ that have topological bandstructures.
-There are many such models, as chiral symmetry is a key part of the standard classification of topological bandstructures \cite{Schnyder2008}.
+{\textit{Dissipative pairing and topological edge states.---}} The physics discussed above is particularly striking when applied to chiral hopping Hamiltonians $\H$ that have topological band structures.
+There are many such models, as chiral symmetry is a key part of the standard classification of topological band structures \cite{Schnyder2008}.
 As our dissipative interaction always pairs opposite energy modes, edge modes will only be paired with edge modes, bulk modes only with bulk modes.
 Moreover, it is easy to ensure that the correlated steady-state photon density is concentrated on the edges.
-Edge-mode wavefunctions are exponentially damped in the bulk, so \cref{eqn:squeeze_param} tells us for an edge state $\alpha$
+Edge-mode wave functions are exponentially damped in the bulk, so \cref{eqn:squeeze_param} tells us for an edge state $\alpha$

 where $d_{\1,\0}$ is the distance from $\1$ and $\0$ to the edge, respectively, with $\zeta_L$ the localization length scale of the edge modes.
-If $d_{\0} - d_{\1} > 0$ (i.e.~the heating site closer to the edge than the cooling site), we obtain a super-exponential enhancement in the squeezing parameter of the edge modes.
+If $d_{\0} - d_{\1} > 0$ (i.e.~the gain site closer to the edge than the loss site), we obtain a superexponential enhancement in the squeezing parameter of the edge modes.
 This yields large populations and squeezing on the edge (while still having a pure state), see \cref{fig:Hofstadter,fig:SSH}.